 - Add mushroom mix, spinach and scallions to the noodles and toss well.
 Serve.

-This vegan dan dan noodles recipe will keep refrigerated for up to 3 days.
+Store the dan dan noodles in an airtight storage container and refrigerate for up to 3 days.

 Keywords: recipe, noodles, Asian, vegetarian, plant based